Frequently Asked Questions

 Any Citadel student, graduate or undergraduate, may be published in the journal or serve as an editor, regardless of level of academic achievement.
 The journal was named in honor of the actual Gold Stars that cadets earn.

 All submissions are reviewed by the current editors for clarity, depth, originality, organization, and writing.
-The editors try to selected papers from different disciplines to show the broad spectrum of achievement across the curriculum.
+The editors try select the best papers from different disciplines to show the broad spectrum of academic achievement across the curriculum.